scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

     case (Large, Regular) => 0.75
     case (Large, Thick) => 1.00
 ```
-To compute the price of the crust we simultanously pattern match on both the size and the type of the crust.
+To compute the price of the crust we simultaneously pattern match on both the size and the type of the crust.

 > An important point about all functions shown above is that they are *pure functions*: they do not mutate any data or have other side-effects (like throwing exceptions or writing to a file).
 All they do is simply receive values and compute the result.